-In 1995, the late author and social critic Christopher Hitchens wrote the ultimate Mother Teresa takedown with his The Missionary Position: Mother Teresa in Theory and Practice, a lean, 98-page argument against the "cult" of the famous nun – and current saint.
-The book is full of disturbing Mother Teresa facts and unsettling anecdotes, but it's far from the only revelatory takedown out there.
+In 1995, the late author and social critic Christopher Hitchens wrote a Mother Teresa takedown with his The Missionary Position: Mother Teresa in Theory and Practice, a lean, 98-page argument against the "cult" of the famous nun and current saint.
+The book is full of disturbing purported Mother Teresa facts and unsettling anecdotes, but it's far from the only takedown like this available.

-Teresa once accepted $10,00 from Roger "John-Roger" Hinkins, leader of Insight Transformational Seminars – a known cult – despite Hinkins's claim that he had a "spiritual consciousness" superior to that of Jesus Christ.
-As Christopher Hitchens notes, Teresa not only willingly lent Hinkins "the luster of her name and image" but also took money Hinkins had surely fleeced from his followers.
+Hitchens posits in his book that Mother Teresa once accepted $10,00 from Roger "John-Roger" Hinkins, leader of Insight Transformational Seminars – a known cult.
+Hinkins claimed that he had a "spiritual consciousness" superior to that of Jesus Christ.
+As Christopher Hitchens notes, Teresa lent Hinkins "the lustre of her name and image" and accepted a $10,000 check as the recipient of his organization's "Integrity Award."

-Even if Teresa only knew about his blasphemous claims of spiritual superiority, Hitchens argues, that should have been enough evidence for her to refuse his check.
+Hitchens argues that even if the Calcutta saint only knew about Hinkins' blasphemous claims of spiritual superiority, that should have been enough evidence for her to refuse his check.